mathesar-foundation/mathesar-wiki/team/weekly-discussion.md

 ## Posting a Discussion

 Quick notes on posting discussions.
+This is usually Kriti's responsibility, but other people on the core team might need to post discussions sometimes if Kriti is unavailable.

 - Create a new discussion in the `Planning` category.
 - Set the label to `status: draft` when you are constructing the discussion.